Skip to content ↓

 Facilities also include a state-of-the-art Music Suite equipped with Cubase and Sibelius 5 programmes, a high-tech Recording Studio, a Drama Performance Room and Studio as well as a large, integrated Art and Design & Technology Suite.

-Our location close to the Peak District gives us the opportunity to provide outdoor education activities such as climbing, abseiling, cycling and water-skiing.
+Our location close to the Peak District gives us the opportunity to provide outdoor educational activities such as climbing, abseiling, cycling and water-skiing.
 There are weekend visits further afield and an annual ski trip abroad.

 Students are encouraged to develop leadership qualities and explore ways of ‘giving back’ to their school and the wider community.